1501 – 1523 33 Ave SW

 At Sarina, we care about people and building community.
 The proposed 1500 building is in one of the most amenity rich communities in Calgary.
-Minutes from the Marda Loop shopping area, Elbow River, and South Calgary Park, residents will always be able to find something fun and exciting to experience.
+A few minutes’ walk from the Marda Loop shopping area, a public library, rec center, and a few minutes’ bike ride from the Elbow River, and South Calgary Park, residents will always be able to find something fun and exciting to experience.

-Sarina has purchased the five homes between 1505 and 1523 33rd Ave, with the intent of building a contextually sensitive, multi-family development.
-As a first step, the lots will be consolidated and a new land use redesignation from M-C1 & M-CG to MU-1f3.6h24 (mixed use, floor to area ratio of 3.3 and maximum height of 24 meters), will be applied for.
+Last year, Sarina purchased the five homes between 1505 and 1523 33rd Ave with the intent of developing a contextually sensitive, multi-family project.
+These lots were consolidated, and a land use redesignation to MU-1f3.6h24 (mixed use, floor area ratio of 3.6 and maximum height of 24 metres) was approved by Calgary City Council on June 4, 2024.

 Who We Are